lardemua/atom_documentation/docs/procedures.md

 #### Depth camera labeling

 The labeling of depth cameras is a semi-automatic procedure.
 It is done by clicking the depth image in rviz.
 The user should click somewhere inside the pattern, and then the system carries on the tracking of the pattern even if it moves.
-The user may reset the procedure by reclicking the image.
+The user may reset the procedure by clicking again on the image.

 <figure markdown align=center>
   ![](img/ATOMDepthLabeling.gif){width="100%" }